Delapouite/kakoune-electron/README.md

 `npm start`

+## Dev

+`npm dev`: DevTools will be automatically opened at startup.

 ## Under the hood

 At the moment the implementation is very naïve, but it works surprisingly nice enough.
 A `kak` child process is spawned by `node` and the communication is established through the [`JSON-RPC` api](https://github.com/mawww/kakoune/blob/master/doc/json_ui.asciidoc).

 On the rendering side, the drawing of the various elements is done with a bunch of `<canvas>` elements.

+An alternative renderer is made with `react`.